Package-oriented guide to T’s standard library.

 An empty brace block {} parses as an empty block

-(Block []) and evaluates to null at runtime.
+(Block []) and evaluates to NA at runtime.

 Braces are never used for dictionary literals; dictionaries always use